 CHAPTER I: CLYNE

-The tapping of the heels of their shoes echoed in the wide and long marbled hallway.
+The tapping of their shoes echoed in the wide and long marbled hallway.
 Paintings of gold, white, and blue covered the high ceiling.
 The walls are bared white.
 Life-sized white statues lined the walls near the columns.
 Clyne Sherburne couldn’t take off his eyes around him.
 This place is majestic.
 The only time he saw something similar up close was when they found hundred-year-old destroyed chapels.
 His eyes widened and mouth agape.
 Living outside the city all his life and in a small hut near the mountain, he saw luxurious houses and places in books.
 However, he didn’t mind.
 He loved the smell of fresh earth.
 But he hoped that even once in her life he could bring his grandmother somewhere nice.
 This, however, will never happen.
 His chest started to hurt due to that thought.
 If only I wasn’t…

 His thoughts were interrupted by someone painfully grabbing his arm so he stopped walking.
 He looked at the pale white skin then her fiery eyes, which seem to tell him to pay attention.
 He smiled goofily but she only rolled her eyes as she removed her hand.
 The two guards in front of them stopped in front of a hardwood double doors with two swords carved on each of them.
 Another two guards stood each holding a thick polearm, with their backs facing the doors.
 Are those Bardiche polearms?
 All the guards were in complex layers of black, white and blue clothing, navy-colored helmet, and black long boots.
 One stood on Clyne’s side.
 His eyes were didn’t stray from the doors.
 His right arm gripped the handle of his Claymore sword hanging on his waist.
 He stood a foot taller and really intimidating.
 He noticed an unusual design on their chest – a sword with two wings.
 Clyne wasn’t good in History but he figured that the guards in this place looked similar to the Renaissance knights with distinct differences in the armours and weapons.
 However, he knew that Concordians have their different set of knights in fortresses and not in the Academy.
 If his guess is correct, these gentlemen are Legionnaires.